lowRISC/lowrisc-site/content/blog/moving-riscv-llvm-forwards.md

 the RISC-V ecosystem result in dozens of different vendor-specific compiler toolchains and a fractured software ecosystem.
 Unfortunately most work on LLVM for RISC-V has been invested in private/proprietary code bases or short-term prototypes.
-This effort has been performed out in the open from the start, with a strong focus on code quality, testing, and on moving development upstream as quickly as possible - i.e. a solution for the long term.
+The work described in this post has been performed out in the open from the start, with a strong focus on code quality, testing, and on moving development upstream as quickly as possible - i.e. a solution for the long term.

 My implementation approach has been to first work towards a cleanly designed and well tested RV32I baseline compiler.
 Once the fundamentals are solid, it